Dave McCormick: 2021 U.S. Capitol attack

-McCormick expressed regret over the 2021 attack at the U.
+McCormick expressed regret over the 2021 attack at the U.S. Capitol.

-S. Capitol.
 He said the attack marks "a dark chapter in American history" and "puts a highlight on the responsibility of leaders to be able to create a dialogue where people are understood."
-He also said "I think [Trump] has some responsibility, a lot of responsibility for [the attack], and I think that this last dark chapter at the Capitol...history will look very unfavorably on that and all the people that were involved in that.
+He also said, "I think [Trump] has some responsibility, a lot of responsibility for [the attack], and I think that this last dark chapter at the Capitol...history will look very unfavorably on that and all the people that were involved in that."
+In 2024, McCormick attended a fundraiser co-hosted by J. Ross Stewart, who attended the riot at the Capitol on January 6.
+As of January 2025, McCormick did not have a public position on President Trump's pardons of those who participated in the insurrection and attack at the Capitol.